 Fire Safety Certificate (PDF 154.6KB)

 Fire Safety Statement (PDF 162KB)

 These can be completed online then lodged electronically at email@example.com and firstname.lastname@example.org

 What will happen if I do not submit an Annual Fire Safety Statement?

-Under the legislation, the owner of an affected building is legally responsible for ensuring a Fire Safety Statement (or statements), covering all relevant Essential Fire Safety Measures is submitted to Council each year.
+Under the legislation, the owner of an affected building is legally responsible for ensuring a Fire Safety Statement covering all relevant essential Fire Safety Measures is submitted regularly to Council.
 Penalties apply if an owner fails to do this.